apptentive/apptentive-android/docs/IntegrationAndTesting.md

 The [Message Center](https://github.com/skykelsey/apptentive-android/blob/new_docs/docs/Features.md#message-center) is a self contained Activity that you can launch with the `Apptentive.showMessageCenter()` method.

-You should find a place in your app where you can create a link or button that opens your Message Center.
+You should find a place in your app where you can create a link or button that opens your **Message Center**.

 ###### Example

-Here is how you can show Message Center by hooking it up to a button in your app.
+Here is how you can show **Message Center** by hooking it up to a button in your app.

 ```java
 Button messageCenterButton = (Button)findViewById(R.id.your_message_center_button);